 1. Taurine as Antioxidant

 Many other taurine benefits are anchored on the fact that this amino acid is involved in various mechanisms that support detoxification.
-Aside from combatting and reducing toxins, it also has the capacity to protect organs and tissues from damage caused by oxidative stress.
+Aside from combatting and reducing toxins, it also can protect organs and tissues from damage caused by oxidative stress.

-Because of its antioxidant properties, taurine is further studied to benefit those with cardiovascular diseases, diabetes, autoimmune diseases, neurologic diseases, and cognitive problems.
+Because of its antioxidant properties, taurine is further studied to benefit cardiovascular diseases, diabetes, autoimmune diseases, neurologic diseases, and cognitive problems.

 2. Taurine Supports Heart Health

-There are numerous studies on taurine benefits for cardiovascular health.
-Overall, it is believed to prevent atherosclerosis and hypertension, reduce blood pressure and improve serum lipid profile of those with high cholesterol.
-Taurine deficiency has also been observed in the majority of symptomatic patients with congestive heart failure (CHF).
+There are numerous studies on taurine’s benefits for cardiovascular health.
+Overall, it is believed to prevent atherosclerosis and hypertension, reduce blood pressure and improve the serum lipid profile of those with high cholesterol.
+Taurine deficiency has also been observed in most symptomatic patients with congestive heart failure (CHF).

-In an experiment which studied human subjects given oral taurine supplementation (6g daily) for four weeks, it was observed that taurine strengthened the force of the heartbeat and reduced mortality.
-Another study reported that taurine can lower left ventricular end-diastolic pressure in patients with heart failure.
+In an experiment that studied human subjects given oral taurine supplementation (6g daily) for four weeks, it was observed that taurine strengthened the force of the heartbeat and reduced mortality.
+Another study reported that taurine could lower left ventricular end-diastolic pressure in patients with heart failure.
 In a study involving hypertensive rats, it was also noted that taurine prevented stroke.